 You don't get to be Ralph Lauren Home’s sole online retailer unless you really understand the mindset of the ‘luxury’ audience.
 Andrew Hood has a clear view on what makes them tick: “Top end fashion retailers are all extraordinarily good at making the customer feel like a million dollars.
 When those products arrive, you're wowed by the whole experience of opening that first box, and getting eventually to the product is a fantastic experience.
 It makes the customer feel incredibly important, and incredibly valued.
 So we set out to do that, for home.”

 Asked what had been Amara’s biggest challenge, Sam Hood said, “Handing the logistics to a third-party was the biggest.
 Putting complete trust in them with regard to the customer receiving the Amara experience.”
 Thankfully, their relationship with DHL seems to have worked out.
-Andrew added, “We made a decision early on that we were only going to partner with whom we perceived to be the industry's best.
+Andrew added, “We made a decision early on that we were only going to partner with whom we perceived to be the industry'sbest.
 DHL’s an incredibly trustworthy brand, it’s very recognizable.”
 Of course the test of any partnership is what happens when things go wrong: “We’re pretty good at placating a disgruntled customer.
 That needs to extend beyond my team to someone on the other end of a telephone or email that’s going to deal with my issue.
-And DHL does that.”
-Then as if that weren’t praise enough, “Our turnover is now twelve times what it was when we started working with DHL, they have been part of our journey, and helped us grow over the years.”
+And you guys do that.”
+Then as if that weren’t praise enough, “Our turnover is now twelve times what it was when we started working with you.
+So you’ve been part of our journey, and helped us grow over the years.”

 Becoming a global brand wasn't easy.
 And it certainly wasn't quick.
 Although choosing a global logistics partner was straightforward, they needed a .com address to really expand into new territories.
 Amara.com was originally owned by a Latvian scientist but after ten years of negotiation, the name changed hands.
 This allowed Amara to establish itself globally, as well as locally in a handful of carefully chosen locations.